Case Transfer Criteria and Procedures

 • Conduct a thorough review of the case on CWS/CMS and the physical files in order to ensure that the case is in Model Case Format.

-• Staff Engagement between the sending and receiving CSW’s and SCSW’s to occur to ensure the best interest of the family.
-If there is disagreement, the staff engagement must include the ARA.
+• Staff engagement between the sending and receiving CSW’s and SCSW’s to occur to ensure the best interest of the family.
+If there is disagreement, the Staff Engagement must include the ARA.

 • All “High Priority” cases must have a case conference.